Perceptor89/python-project-lvl1/README.md

 With this app you can play five different games.
 Train your brain and have fun!

 ### Minimum requirements
-To use this app you need to:
+To use this app you need:

 | Program         | Version        |
 |-----------------|----------------|